wamp-proto/wamp-proto/rfc/text/advanced/ap_09_rpc_progressive_call_results.md

 **Callee Leaving**

 The *Dealer*'s behavior for when a *Callee* leaves or disconnects during a progressive results call shall be the same as in a basic, non-progressive call.
-That is, the *Dealer* sends an ERROR message to the *Caller* with the `wamp.error.canceled` URI.
+That is, the *Dealer* sends an ERROR message to the *Caller* with the `wamp.error.cancelled` URI.
 See [Callee Leaving During an RPC Invocation] (#rpc-callee-leaving) under the Basic Profile.

 {align="left"}
      ,------.           ,------.          ,------.